giuliovignati/ptat_subthreshold/README.md

 ## M1 - M2 Mirror Design
-M1 and M2 are designed with a $W=1u$, $L=150n$, it is important no notice that are implemented with extended channel lengths to maximize output resistance, minimize channel-length modulation and mismatch, and thus serve as a highly stable, precision current source..
+M1 and M2 are designed with a $W=1u$, $L=150n$, it is important no notice that are implemented with extended channel lengths to maximize output resistance, minimize channel-length modulation and mismatch, and thus serve as a highly stable, precision current source.
 #### M1, M2 Drain Currents Ids
 The slightly difference between the IDS is justified by the fact that M1 is diode-connected ($VDS1=VGS1$) while M2 runs at whatever VDS the core node demands.
 ![Image](https://github.com/user-attachments/assets/0d1750ca-0d4b-4c46-92a7-2b07796115c2)